gastronomuae/gastronom-ai-docs/docs/scenarios/06-instagram-dm-watcher.md

 If broad_category is NOT support, issue_category MUST be null.
 Never return an issue_category value for non-support messages.

+ORDER MODIFICATION QUESTIONS

+Requests to change an existing order must be classified as:

+support | order_modification

+Examples:
+"Can you change my order?"
+"I want to remove one item"
+"Please change delivery time"
+"Add one more product to my order"

 OUTBOUND MESSAGE CLASSIFICATION